2025 Spiritual Walks of Northern Japan

 Day 11: Nikko

-Continuing to explore Nikko, in fact Oku-Nikko, deeper into Nikko National Park with spectacular natural beauty.
-Today you have opportunities to walk along the Lake Chuzenji, Ryuzu Waterfall, Yunoko Waterfall and Ramsar registered Senjogahara Marsh.
+Continuing to explore Nikko, you will head to Oku-Nikko, which is deeper into Nikko National Park with spectacular natural beauty.
+Today you have opportunities to walk along Lake Chuzenji, Ryuzu Waterfall, Yunoko Waterfall and Ramsar-registered Senjogahara Marsh.
 All in the peak of autumn colours.

 (Total walking distance today - about 10 km)